philip/YahooFantasySportsAPI/README.md

 * Don't refresh the token so often (near every request)
 * Make less rest calls by combining queries (and do more caching/local storage)
 * Add data export options, like to CSV/Excel
 * Add tools for local copies, like full-text search (or similar)
-* Allow non pecl oauth extension users to utilize this, by optionally allowing the Yahoo oauth wrappers
 * Add documentation, explaining that both REST and YQL work
-* Clean leftover code that's specific to the old YahooFantasyMessages project
+* Clean leftover code that's specific to the old YahooFantasyMessages project (done?)
+* Change license to something simpler and more open, like MIT

 License
 ------------